-The main education objectives for the San Rafael Desert TMP are to attain voluntary compliance with route designations and closures and reduce conflicts among public land users.
+The main education objectives for the Canyon Rims TMP are attaining voluntary compliance with route designations and closures and reducing conflicts among public land users.
 Ensuring compliance with route designations will promote the safety of public land users, facilitate resource protection by discouraging the proliferation of unauthorized routes, and help achieve other identified objectives.

-The outreach initiative will promote respect for public, private, and state trust land by providing information on access to public lands, by encouraging users to obtain permission from landowners if traveling across private or state trust lands, and by specifying where to get additional information and maps.
+The outreach initiative will promote respect for public, private, and state trust land by providing information on access to public lands, by encouraging users to obtain permission from landowners if traveling across private lands, and by specifying where to get additional information and maps.
 Target messages or themes for this educational effort include: